fredrikalindh/fredrikalindh/README.md

 <h1>Hi 👋, I'm Fredrika</h1>

-🚀 Co-founder and CPO of [Zealy](https://zealy.io/) - we help grow, engage and scale web3 communities!
+🚀 Co-founder and CPO of [Zealy](https://zealy.io/) - the best way to engage, analyze and scale communities!

 We're currently hiring!
 Devs, devops and designers if you're interested in a joining a small team of ambitious people from all over the world - check out all offers [here](https://zealy.crew.work/jobs) 🌈